MopigamesYT/anxietymod/scenes/act1.md

 `Game.OVERRIDE_TEXT_SPEED = 1.5;`

 {{if _.whitebread}}
-b: They'll trap you in a well and force-feed you white bread to fatten you up so they can wear your skin like a suit!
+b: They'll trap you in a well and force-feed you cum sandwich to fatten you up so they can wear your skin like a suit!
 {{/if}}

 {{if _.parasite}}
-b: They'll bludgeon you with a pomodoro timer and say "YOU SHOULDA BEEN MORE PRODUCTIVE YOU PARASITE"
+b: They'll bludgeon you with a pomodoro timer and say "YOU SHOULDA CUM MORE YOU PARASITE"
 {{/if}}

 {{if !_.whitebread && !_.parasite}}
-b: They'll tear your flesh to gory confetti, turn your entrails into streamers, and mix your blood into a punch bowl!
+b: They'll tear your flesh to gory confetti, turn your entrails into streamers, and mix your cum into a punch bowl!
 {{/if}}

 {{if !_.whitebread && !_.parasite}}
-b: How's THAT for a party invite?!
+b: How's THAT for a orgy invite?!
 {{/if}}

 ```